dougbutner/web-4/README.md

 Today, the top 100 websites by traffic are [all](https://www.alexa.com/topsites) web 2 websites.
 The web 2 paradigm fits closely with the wider environment of corporate-owned information federation.

-As more and more individuals and societies are reconsidering the place of government, censorship, and federated vs unfederated power, web 3 is emerging as a powerful, provable option to shape the evolution of society on planet Earth.
+As more and more individuals and societies are reconsidering the place of government, censorship, centralization and federated power, web 3 has emerged as a powerful, provable option to shape the evolution of society on planet Earth.

-A growing portion of web 2 websites and applications today have elements of web 3, like [cryptoblogs](https://peakd.com) and [games], web 2.
+A growing portion of web 2 websites and applications today have elements of web 3, like [cryptoblogs](https://peakd.com) and [games](), web 2.
 While web 2 and web 3 can operate independently

 Currently, Q3 2020, we are entering the start of maturity of web3.
 The technology is literally evolving, as we await players like eth2 into a growing space.